gamedeff/Twitch_Batch_Logger/README.md

 # Requirements

 Only Python 3.2+ is needed.
+Download the latest version at https://www.python.org/downloads/